Whistleblowers: The US Perspective

 There are certain defences that may be more applicable to either DFA or SOX whistleblower claims.
 First, DFA whistleblower claims may be amenable to arbitration.
 As a general principle, US federal courts ‘strongly [favour] arbitration as an alternative dispute resolution process’, and statutory claims may be submitted to arbitration unless the statute explicitly prohibits arbitration.
 As a result, some courts have held that DFA retaliation claims are amenable to arbitration, although a prohibition on arbitration was added to other whistleblower retaliation statutes by the DFA.
 The Third Circuit, the only circuit court to examine this issue so far, has concluded that ‘although Congress conferred on whistleblowers the right to resist the arbitration of certain types of retaliation claims, that right does not extend to Dodd-Frank claims arising under [the Dodd-Frank whistleblower provision]’.
 SOX claims, on the other hand, are not arbitrable as a result of an amendment to SOX that was passed as part of the DFA.

 Finally, in some instances, an employer can argue that an anti-retaliation claim is barred because it is extraterritorial.
 In Liu Meng-Lin v.
 Siemens AG, for example, the Second Circuit held that DFA whistleblower protection does not generally apply extraterritorially and that the plaintiff, a resident of Taiwan who was employed by the Chinese subsidiary of a German company, did not have a valid anti-retaliation complaint because neither his report to superiors in China and Germany regarding allegedly corrupt activities that took place outside the United States, nor the decision by Siemens in Germany or China to terminate him, had a sufficient connection to the United States to treat it as a domestic application of the statute.
-The Second Circuit, however, declined to ‘define the precise boundary between extraterritorial and domestic applications’ of the anti-retaliation provision because the case was ‘extraterritorial by any reasonable definition’.
-Nonetheless, this suggests that many foreign whistleblowers may not be protected by the DFA.
+The Second Circuit declined to define the precise boundary between extraterritorial and domestic applications of the anti-retaliation provision because the case was ‘extraterritorial by any reasonable definition’, but the Second Circuit affirmed the dismissal of foreign whistleblower claims again in Ulrich v.
+Moody’s Corp. where the alleged whistleblower was a US citizen and occasionally interacted with the company’s US managers.
+This suggests that many foreign whistleblowers may not be protected by the DFA.

 20.2.4Anti-retaliation suits by the SEC